top of page

 where paws and claws lay tracks

-to drink, rest, hunt, and feed
+to drink, rest, feed

 in a circular system of